FrankM89/First-on-the-job-ticket/README.md

 # First-on-the-job-ticket

-This repository dontains the Acceptance Criteria needed to complete this challenge.
+This repository contains the Acceptance Criteria needed to complete this challenge.

 ## Description